linkerd/linkerd2/doc/proxy-metrics.md

                        approximates a pod's `ReplicaSet` or
                        `ReplicationController`.

-#### Conduit labels added at collection time
+#### Linkerd labels added at collection time

-Kubernetes labels prefixed with `conduit.io/` are added to your application at `conduit inject` time.
-More specifically, Kubernetes labels prefixed with `conduit.io/proxy-*` will correspond to these Prometheus labels:
+Kubernetes labels prefixed with `linkerd.io/` are added to your application at `linkerd inject` time.
+More specifically, Kubernetes labels prefixed with `linkerd.io/proxy-*` will correspond to these Prometheus labels:

 * `daemon_set`: The daemon set that the pod belongs to (if applicable).
 * `deployment`: The deployment that the pod belongs to (if applicable).